senthilsns/Design-Patterns/README.md

      Adapter is a structural design pattern that allows objects with incompatible interfaces to work together.
      In other words, it transforms the interface of an object to adapt it to a different object.

+8. Delegation

+     The delegation design pattern is a relatively easy way to communicate between two objects through a common interface, protocol in Swift.